 - Make sure you spread out so everyone is not gathered in a small space.
-That makes it too easy for a shooter to target a lot of people, he said.
+That makes it too easy for a shooter to target a lot of people.

 - If you are in the same room as a shooter, you might have to confront the person.
 (If you do, however, become more aggressive than ever: throw things at the shooter, yell, whatever it takes.
 Tell yourself, “I will survive.”